 Paul Oakenfold: Help me out here.
 Maybe I’ll play some Psy, I’ll play some new Psy-Trance, I’ll play some big songs that are current.
 And I’ll play some of my remixes of classic tracks.
 I think I’ve done some big remixes, and it’s a big commercial crowd, and I’m sure they’re going to want to hear some familiar tracks, but different mixes.
 So that’s it, we’ve decided now.
 I’ve got to follow through now, I’ve got to.

 FMF: Well we’re very excited, we followed you for literally about 20 years.
 And so, in the Midwest, we have a name for you.
 We call you “Uncle Okie,” everybody’s favorite trance uncle.
-How does it feel to be everybody’s Trance uncle, and would you like to say anything to your fans at and abroad?
+How does it feel to be everybody’s Trance uncle, and would you like to say anything to your fans at home and abroad?

 Paul Oakenfold: Well, first of all, that’s a very interesting name.
 I’m everyone’s Uncle!